 Jim Harris is a partner based in Bain & Company's Washington, D.C. office.
-He is a leader in the firm's Aerospace, Defense & Government Services practice and an active member of the Advanced Manufacturing & Services and Supply Chain practices.
+He leads the firm's Americas Aerospace, Defense & Government Services practice and is an active member of the Advanced Manufacturing & Services and Supply Chain practices.

 Jim's A&D work has covered commercial and defense OEMs, Tier I/II suppliers, MRO providers and major airlines, as well as several government services players.

 He has led engagements across strategy, M&A, organization and performance improvement.
 He brings deep functional expertise across the value stream, including product development, engineering, planning, procurement/supply chain and manufacturing.

 Jim joined Bain in 1997.
 Earlier in his career, he worked in marketing for Dell.